 Nowruz has been the symbol of Iranians union and it has a deep connection with Iran’s roots, rituals and culture.
 And there are many myths and performances about Nowruz in Iran. some of them are forgotten; but some others still have their own place in Iranian traditions.

-Nowruz was inscribed on UNESCO’s Representative List of the Cultural humanity Heritage in 2009.
+You can see Nowruz inscribed on UNESCO’s Representative List of the Cultural humanity Heritage since 2009.
 And in 2010, the United Nations General Assembly proclaimed 21 March International Nowruz Day.

 Persian’s prepare themselves with cleaning there houses (Khaneh Tekani) and buying new clothes.
 They also eat special foods on the last Wednesday of winter and the first day of new year; and celebrate Chaarshanbe Soori.